 QuickBooks is a modern accounting software that is accepted by business owners all around the globe.
 The reason behind its huge popularity is nothing but the fact that it is easy to use and its functions are universally applicable.
 This software primarily caters to small and medium-sized organizations.
-It allows users to initiate functions such as payroll management, Inventory control, sales control, business management, etc.
+It allows you to initiate functions such as payroll management, Inventory control, sales control, business management, etc.

-When QuickBooks Desktop 2019 edition came out, one of the biggest factors that were in the highlight was none other than the QuickBooks Condense data utility feature.
+When QuickBooks Desktop 2019 edition came out, one of the biggest factor that were in the highlight was none other than the QuickBooks Condense data utility feature.
 Not only this tool allowed users to work fluently but also it helped in maintaining accurate transactions seamlessly.
 With the help of this feature, QB users not only get the option to remove audit trails but also are able to minimize the file size of the company data.
 This was a revolutionary factor brought by QuickBooks desktop.
 Unlike prior versions of QB condense, the one introduced in the 2019 edition was not only faster but also compact in terms of usage.
-However, when it comes to the performance issues, the user should opt for condense data utility, when no other option works.
+However, when it comes to the performance issues, you should opt for condense data utility, when no other option works.

-Steps to use the QuickBooks condense repair utility?
+Steps to use the QuickBooks condense repair utility

-- Followed by clicking on the condense data
+- Followed by clicking on the condense data.

 - After that, hit next and a prompt saying “working on the file” will appear.
 After the process completes, a window stating the total reduction and location of the backup before the file optimization will open up on the screen.